theendofeverything/spritesheet/README.md

 - Space - trigger sprite animation to play once
 - Esc - quit

+# Sharing artwork

+- draw sprites in Pixaki on the iPad
+- "Export" -> "Sprite sheet"
+    - use the default values ("Format" is "PNG")

+**Do not** share the sprite sheet over Slack.
+Slack replaces the transparent background with white.
+It took me a while to figure out Slack was the cause of this.
+I was really annoyed.

+This is how I share from iPad to Windows:

+- Right-click on the `art` folder, select `Properties`
+- On the `Sharing` tab, click `Share`
+- Click the drop-down arrow to select your Windows account, then click `Share`

+The `art` folder is now shared, but it is not public.
+It still requires my Windows username and password to access it.

 # Environment

 Windows, install MSYS.
 Install packages for `make`, `gcc`, and `ctags`.